Medicare Part D 'Donut Hole'

-Most Medicare Part D drug plans have a coverage gap - also known as the "donut hole" - which limits what the drug plan will cover after a certain dollar amount is reached.
+Most Medicare Part D drug plans have a coverage gap–also known as the "donut hole"–that limits what the drug plan will cover after a certain dollar amount is reached.

 Brand-name vs. generic discounts

-For covered brand-name prescription drugs, your 2015 discount is 55%.
-You pay 45%, but the entire price counts as out-of-pocket costs, which helps you get out of the donut hole.
+For covered brand-name prescription drugs, in 2019 you pay 25%, but the entire price counts as out-of-pocket costs, which helps you get out of the donut hole.

-For generic prescription drugs, you'll pay 65% of the cost in 2015.
-(This amount will decrease each year until it reaches 25% in 2020.)
+For generic prescription drugs, you'll pay 37% of the cost in 2019.
 With generic drugs, only the amount you pay counts towards getting you out of the donut hole.

 Here's what doesn't count: